Jackysi/advancedtomato/release/src/router/libsodium/README.markdown

     int      sodium_memcmp(const void * const b1_, const void * const b2_,
                            size_t size);

+`sodium_memcmp()` returns `0` if `size` bytes at `b1_` and `b2_` are
+equal, another value if they are not.
+Unlike `memcmp()`, `sodium_memcmp()` cannot be used to put `b1_` and `b2_` into a defined order.

 And a convenience function for converting a binary buffer to a hexadecimal string:

     char *   sodium_bin2hex(char * const hex, const size_t hexlen,
                             const unsigned char *bin, const size_t binlen);

+Sensitive data should not be swapped out to disk, especially if swap partitions are not encrypted.
+Libsodium provides the `sodium_mlock()` function to lock pages in memory before writing sensitive content to
+them:

+    int      sodium_mlock(void *addr, size_t len);

+Once done with these pages, they can be unlocked with `sodium_munlock()`.
+This function will zero the data before unlocking the pages.

+    int      sodium_munlock(void * addr, size_t len);

+## Easy interfaces to `crypto_box` and `crypto_secretbox`

+`crypto_box` and `crypto_secretbox` require prepending
+`crypto_box_ZEROBYTES` or `crypto_secretbox_ZEROBYTE` extra bytes to the message, and making sure that these are all zeros.
+A similar padding is required to decrypt the ciphertext.
+And this padding is actually larger than the MAC size, `crypto_box_MACBYTES`/`crypto_secretbox_MACBYTES`.

+This API, as defined by NaCl, can be confusing.
+And while using a larger buffer and two pointers is not an issue for native C applications, this might not be an option when another runtime is controlling the allocations.

+Libsodium provides an easy, higher-level interface to these operations.

+    int crypto_box_easy(unsigned char *c, const unsigned char *m, unsigned long long mlen, const unsigned char *n, const unsigned char *pk, const unsigned char *sk);

+This function encrypts and authenticates a message `m` using the sender's secret key `sk`, the receiver's public key `pk` and a nonce `n`, which should be `crypto_box_NONCEBYTES` bytes long.
+The ciphertext, including the MAC, will be copied to `c`, whose length should be `len(m) + crypto_box_MACBYTES`, and that doesn't require to be initialized.

+    int crypto_box_open_easy(unsigned char *m, const unsigned char *c, unsigned long long clen, const unsigned char *n, const unsigned char *pk, const unsigned char *sk);

+This function verifies and decrypts a ciphertext `c` as returned by `crypto_box_easy()`, whose length is `clen`, using the nonce `n`, the receiver's secret key `sk`, and the sender's public key `pk`.
+The message is stored to `m`, whose length should be at least `len(c) - crypto_box_MACBYTES` and that doesn't require to be initialized.

+Similarily, secret-key authenticated encryption provide "easy" wrappers:

+    int crypto_secretbox_easy(unsigned char *c, const unsigned char *m, unsigned long long mlen, const unsigned char *n, const unsigned char *k);

+    int crypto_secretbox_open_easy(unsigned char *m, const unsigned char *c, unsigned long long clen,
+                                   const unsigned char *n,
+                                   const unsigned char *k);

+The length of the ciphertext, which will include the MAC, is `len(m) + crypto_secretbox_MACBYTES`, and the length of the buffer for the decrypted message doesn't have to be more than `len(c) - crypto_secretbox_MACBYTES`.

+The "easy" interface currently requires allocations and copying, which makes it slower than using the traditional NaCl interface.
+This shouldn't make any sensible difference in most use cases, and future versions of the library may not require extra copy operations any more.
+Unless speed is absolutely critical, you are welcome to use the "easy" interface, especially if you are new to NaCl/Sodium.

 ## New operations